padix-key/kmer-article/article.typ

 becomes faster that shown in the benchmark.

 = Conclusion

+Representing a sequence as array of integer, has a further advantage, besides facilitating #kmer decomposition, as it generalizes the definition of a sequence beyond simple text:
+If the alphabet $Omega$ does contain other objects than single characters as symbols, e.g. arbitrary strings or integers, each enumeration of these objects can be considered a sequence.
+This allows alphabets to contain more symbols than the 95 printable ASCII characters, which would allow for example to create and represent more fine-grained structural alphabets
+#todo[cite SA review].

 This code representation of sequences and #kmers as well as the fast decomposition method is implemented in the _Python_ bioinformatics library _Biotite_.